robo9k/rust-magic/README.md

 Then use the [`magic` crate](https://crates.io/crates/magic) according to [its documentation](https://robo9k.github.io/rust-magic/magic/#usage-example).

+# Requirements

+Needs `rustc 1.6 stable` or later.
+[Create an issue](https://github.com/robo9k/rust-magic/issues/new) if it does not work on current stable.

 # License

 This project is licensed under the MIT license (see [`LICENSE`](https://github.com/robo9k/rust-magic/blob/master/LICENSE)).